-Dr. O’Brien is a full-time Professor of the Technological Studies Department and Director of the Center for Excellence in STEM Education, each situated within the School of Engineering at The College of New Jersey (TCNJ).
-At TCNJ Dr. O’Brien has designed and implemented curriculum for Technology Education / Pre-engineering teacher preparation programs at both the elementary and secondary levels.
-The curricular emphasis is on effectively integrating STEM and non-STEM topics.
-Dr. O’Brien’s research includes the characterization of TCNJ’s nationally unique integrative-STEM K-6(8) teacher preparation program, currently the largest education major on campus.
-Well-prepared STEM teachers in the K-5(8) grade range can make a substantial impact on STEM, and non-STEM capabilities nationally.
+Dr. O’Brien is also a full-time Professor of the Integrative-STEM (I-STEM) Education Department and Coordinator of the M.Ed.
+Program in Integrative STEM Ed., each situated within the School of Engineering at The College of New Jersey (TCNJ).
+At TCNJ Dr. O’Brien teaches courses in electronics for teachers (Analog, Digital and Controls & Robotics), and and has designed and implemented I-STEM curriculum at both the elementary and secondary levels.
+More recently Dr. O’Brien has been very active in the region in K12 Computer Science education, leading the acquisition of grants and a partnership with Code.org.
+Dr. O’Brien’s research includes the characterization of TCNJ’s nationally unique integrative-STEM K-6(8) teacher preparation program.
 Dr. O’Brien has shared results through presentations and papers at several national conferences/meetings.
 Dr. O’Brien has also coauthored a book entitled Engineering Design: An Introduction, a textbook designed for grades 9-12+.
 Dr. O’Brien also has 20 years of engineering, engineering management and executive level experience in industry and continues to perform business and technical consulting.
 Dr. O’Brien holds Bachelor degrees in Mathematics and Physics, and Masters and Ph.D. degrees in Electrical Engineering from Cornell University.
-His area of technical expertise is the design of semiconductor lasers.
 Dr. O’Brien has accumulated more than 40 publications and over 15 patents.

 Alison Goeke, NJ State Project Director of TSA, Director of Future Engineers of Trenton